joelmw24/etste/README.md

 ## Project objectives
 The project is divided into 4 parts:

-1. building a financial database;
+1. Building a financial database
-2. defining an investment strategy;
+2. Defining an investment strategy
-3. allocating and managing a portfolio;
+3. Allocating and managing a portfolio
-4. backtesting over more than 5 years.
+4. Backtesting over more than 5 years

 The code style is intentionally kept simple to remain close to a beginner level.